alfredzou/alfredzou.github.io/_posts/2020-06-19-HackForBetterDays.md

 On reflection, I'm happy I decided to participate in Here Technologies' HackForBetterDays hackathon.
 Regardless of the outcome, I'm happy with what our team managed to achieve, and the lessons learnt and experiences I've gained throughout the hack.
 If you're considering joining a hackathon, or interested in what a hackathon entails, I've written this post for you.

+Find the pitch video [here](https://www.youtube.com/watch?v=qQiwdzA1968)

 I've split this post into two main sections:
 * Lessons learnt from the hack, and
-* A deep dive into the HackForBetterDays hackathon.
+* A deep dive into the HackForBetterDays hackathon [here](https://alfredzou.github.io/posts/2020/06/HackForBetterDays-Hackathon/).
 In this section, I give an introduction to the hack, our team's approach and how we spent our time over the one month.

 ### Lessons Learnt
 Lessons learnt from a month long virtual hackathon with a team of 5.
 The aim was to build an app to address some sort of issue caused by COVID-19 with a location based component.
 I'm sure these ideas can be extrapolated to different types of hackathons.